Shadow Work & Integration: Bringing Creativity Into the Daylight

 • Name your artistic identity.
 Notice what happens when you say the thing out loud: “I’m a writer.”
 “I’m an artist.”
 “I’m a dancer.”
 You don’t have to prove it or even believe it right away, but you might spend some time documenting what happens when you try it on.

 • Focus on what’s small and sustainable.
 Don’t fall for ideals–a few minutes of journaling a few times a week is a fantastic place to begin.
-Or maybe you sketch a little as your morning coffee brews.
-Or sing while folding laundry.
-Small creative rituals remind your body that creativity is an embedded part of your life, not something that has to exist on a different plane.
+Or maybe you sketch a little while your morning coffee brews.
+Or sing as you fold the laundry.
+Small rituals remind your body that creativity is an embedded part of your life, not something that has to exist on a different plane.

 • Commemorate the moments that matter.
 Pay attention to joy, breakthroughs, and any moment wherein your creativity feels alive.
 Mark them.
 Write them down.
 Celebrate.
 You are gathering good data for your brain while reminding yourself that creative joy is possible.

 • Find one cheerleader.
-Whether it’s a mentor, a creative friend, or a small online community, find at least one person who will hold you accountable to your creative self.
-Remember Estés’ words: it is deadly to be without one.
+Whether it’s a mentor, a creative friend, or a small online community, find at least one person who will hold you enthusiastically accountable to your creative self.
+Remember Estés’ words: it is deadly to be without at least one.

 An Invitation

-Living a whole life means letting our creativity breathe in daylight.
-It means not hiding, nor pretending, nor splintering ourselves into “acceptable” and “unacceptable” parts.
+Living a whole life means letting our creativity breathe and stretch in the daylight.
+It means not hiding, pretending, or splintering ourselves into “acceptable” and “unacceptable” parts.

 If you’re longing to bring your creative self out of the shadows and into your real life, I’d love to support you in that process.
-My work as a mentor is about helping you build a practice that feels sustainable, integrated, and alive.
-Because your creative spirit belongs here—with you, in the daylight.
+My work as a mentor is about helping people like you build a practice that feels sustainable, integrated, and truly yours.
+Because your creative spirit belongs here—with you, in the light.

 woman wearing white shirt with necklace and shoulder length brown hair looking at the camera